 Can you appeal against a decision of the MHRT?

 Yes, you may appeal against any decision of the MHRT to the Supreme Court of NSW.
 However, it is important to understand that you will need a lawyer and it may be expensive.
 If you lose the appeal, you may be ordered to pay the costs of the other party.

 How does Monardo Solicitors approach mental health legal issues?

 We can help in the following situations:

 - You or a family member are being kept in hospital against your will and you wish to request an early psychiatric discharge.

 - You or a family member want to appeal against the hospital’s decision so you can go home.

 - You are not sure if you can claim compensation against the hospital for an early psychiatric discharge leading to a loved one’s suicide.

 We also have experience acting in proceedings before the MHRT.

 Do you or a member of your family need legal assistance with a mental health matter?
-Would you like to talk to a lawyer with experience in the mental health system in NSW?
-Call AJ Thomas on 1300 529 029.
+Would you like to talk to a lawyer with experience in the mental health system in NSW?.